+RE.RNG2

-RE.RNG2 The Smart Card Embedded Software must ensure that, before using random numbers from the software RNG, the initialization routine for the software RNG is called.
+The developers of Smart Card Embedded Software must appropriately call the test routines for the hardware RNG, which are implemented inside the Crypto Library, before using random numbers generated by the hardware RNG.
+The operating system especially has to make sure that, before using random numbers from the software RNG, the initialization routine for the software RNG is called.
 This routine performs an online test of the hardware RNG and uses the tested hardware RNG to seed the software RNG.

 The software random number generator uses an internal XRAM buffer.
-The Smartcard Embedded Software must ensure that this buffer is only read or written by the Crypto Library during the usage of the Crypto Library, i.e. beginning with the test of the hardware random number and ending with the last call of any routine of the Crypto Library.
+The Smartcard Embedded Software must ensure that this buffer is only read or written by the crypto library during the usage of the crypto library, i.e. beginning with the test of the hardware random number and ending with the last call of any routine of the crypto library.

-Note 13.
+Note 16.
 Depending on the usage of the hardware RNG, the test routines offered by the Crypto Library have to be called appropriately.
-The requirements for testing the random numbers provided by the random number generator are given by the AIS31 [6] and are described in the Guidance, Delivery and Operation Manual for the NXP P5CC037V0A Secure Smart Card Controller (SmartMX) [12].
+The requirements for testing the random numbers provided by the random number generator are given by the AIS31 [6] and are described in the Guidance, Delivery and Operation Manual for the NXP P5CC036V1D Secure Smart Card Controller (SmartMX) [13].
 Whenever the seed of the software RNG is deleted, invalidated or read/written by routines that are not part of the crypto library, e.g. by a reset, the operating system has to ensure that the software RNG is initialized again.

-This Security Target defines no additional security requirements for the non-IT environment.
+This Security Target defines one additional security requirement for the non-IT environment: